Taxman123.com logo

 So uncle Sam has the last word on that subject.
 Do more research on the IRS websites and you will feel more secure in taking deductions.

-After all there is no need to feel shy about knowing what you can save in tax expense.
+After all, there is no need to feel shy about knowing what you can save in tax expense.

-Bold text above is from the IRS.
+Bold italics text above is from the IRS.